With more than 2 million visitors annually, Edinburgh Castle is Scotland’s most visited tourist attraction.

 Historic must see!

 Edinburgh Castle is a must while in Edinburgh.
 Plan on spending the entire day.
 Please take the time to enjoy all the fabulous views and museums at this location.
-Be sure and catch one of the guided tours to take in all the history.
-The site does a good job posting guides in areas to ask questions.
+Be sure to catch one of the guided tours to take in all the history.
+The site does a good job posting guides in areas where you can ask questions.
 Afternoon tea was also a significant part of our visit.
 The food and service were outstanding. – Gennyvandorn, Oklahoma

 Tourists visiting Edinburgh Castle have a lot of questions, and we try to answer some of them.